Tymoteusz12/Hangman-Game/README.md

 >>>>>>> 0
         Thank you for playing!

+### My motivations

 When I started programming my main motivation was curiosity.
 I felt like it is possible for me and I would like to be good at something.
 I knew that I have predispositions for science and I planned to start programming.
 I had friends who were into coding and they inspired me.
 Also I liked new technologies and all this stuff.

 I love to solve mental tasks, even though they are sometimes tough.
 Honestly - the harder task seems for my mind - the more I like it.
 I am also passionated about physics and during my programming journey I used it few times for creating very simple 2D/3D simulations.

 I think writting code is just something I like.
 I want to solve tasks, develop my self and keep my brain as sharpest as possible.
-I choosed backend due to my small interest in cybersecurity.
+I choosed backend path due to my small interest in cybersecurity.
 Also I tried some Front-end, but it was a little bit to high level - I prefer coding on lower levels and closer to the machines\servers.

 I must not hide, that Motorola Academy started to interest me.
 600 hours of programming knowledge from profesionals!
 Big chance to learn a lot of stuff and start very interesting journey.
 I am highly motivated to face this up - no doubts!